-The rules behind the .eu top level domain – specifically Regulation 733/2002 – state that only persons, companies or organisations based in the European Economic Area (the EU plus Iceland, Norway and Liechtenstein) can register a .eu domain name.
+The rules behind the .eu top level domain – specifically Regulation 733/2002 – state that only persons, companies or organisations based in the European Economic Area (the EU plus Iceland, Norway and Liechtenstein) can register .eu domains.

 This would suggest, as the European Scrutiny Committee certainly did in January 2017, that “By default, when the UK leaves the European Union, and any transition period ends, UK persons and organisations that have registered .eu domain names will no longer be legally eligible for these registrations.
 340,000 UK users potentially stand to be affected by this development.”